 - On a lightly flouered work surface, begin rolling out the dough to a 12-13" circle.
 Fit into a 9" pie plate, trimming excess, if any, to a 2" overhang.
 The dough should be about 1/8" thick.
-Turn dough under along rim of pie dish and flute edges.
+Turn dough under along rim of the pie dish and flute edges.
 Dock the bottom of the crust by pricking it 8-10 times with a fork.
 Chill at least one hour before baking.

 - Preheat oven to 350F.
 Line the pie crust with parchment, then fill it with either pie weights or beans.
 Bake the dough for 30 minutes on the middle oven rack.
 Remove the pie weights or beans and parchment and continue to bake for another 20-25 minutes, or until golden.

 - Remove from oven and cool completely before assembling the pie.

 - Combine milk, 1/2 the sugar, coconut, and scraped-out vanilla bean and seeds into a medium saucepan.
 Cook on medium high stirring occasionally until little bubbles start appearing around the edges of the milk, after stirring.

 - In a spouted large bowl or 4 C measuring cup, vigorously whisk the eggs, last 1/2 of sugar and flour until well combined.
 Once the milk mixture is ready, slowly pour about one cup of the the milk mixture into the egg mixture, whisking the entire time.
 Then add the egg mixture into the saucepan with the milk/coconut mixture while whisking.
 Whisk over medium high heat until the pastry cream thickens and begins to bubble.
 Keep whisking until the mixture is very thick and has reached 212F, 4-5 minutes.
 Remove the saucepan from the heat.